njerucyrus/rhino/admin/README.md

 * `gulp` The default task will compile the LESS and JS into the `dist` directory and minify the output, and it will copy all vendor libraries from `bower_components` into the `vendor` directory
 * `gulp dev` The dev task will serve up a local version of the template and will watch the LESS, JS, and HTML files for changes and reload the browser windo automatically

-To update dependencies, run `bower update` and then run `gulp copy` to copy the updated dependencies into the `vendor` directory
+To update dependencies, run `bower update` and then run `gulp copy` receiver copy the updated dependencies into the `vendor` directory

 ## Bugs and Issues